rust-unofficial/patterns/functional/lenses.md

 }
 ```

-Thinking back to `BalanceChange` earlier, this trait acts as a lens over a data
+This is similar to `BalanceChange` earlier.
+It is acting as a lense over a
-structure currently being composed.
+generic and unknown type of data.
+Its operation is to support composing a set of uniform data structures from
+that data represented by Serde's `Value` type.

+But unlike `BalanceChange` it's a *trait*.
+It's a *family* of lenses.

 For example, consider the identity record from earlier but simplified: